 What is your process?

-For my clients, I write their copy in a Google doc.
-I share the doc with them and we get to make edits and comments in the same, single document instead of trying to keep track of different attachments and versions.
+Once we have topics in mind, I write everything in a Google doc.
+Once I’ve hired my proofreader to go over everything with a fine-tooth comb, I share the doc with my clients.
+We get to make edits and comments in the same, single document instead of trying to keep track of different attachments and versions.
 Much easier to keep everyone organized!
+My clients get two rounds of edits, but often times we can get the blog finalized in a single round.

 Can I see samples?